mt-inside/versions-over-ip/README.md

 proto pkg needs full name (.../api), build into api.

+# Raison d'être
+Was born as a GAPIC test, and a NATS test.
+Can also be the go-to example for manual proto/grpc generation (cf go-grpc-bazel-example)
+* try gapic, gogo, etc
+* try proto plugins, extensions, validators

 # Architecture
 Seems weird to have a client that makes a network call to a server, that then makes another network call, but yanno it's an experiement
 Also it allows multiple clients and moves the logic about aggregating versions off them